lab42open-team/deco/README.md

 ## Entity mapping

-The goal in this workflow is to reach to Arphia Ids for organisms mentioned in historical data.
+The goal in this workflow is to reach to Aphia Ids for organisms mentioned in historical data.
 The `gnfinder` and `EXTRACT` tools return scientific names and NCBI ids, respectively.

 ## Tool performance evaluation